laravel/docs/localization.md

 <a name="replacing-parameters-in-translation-strings"></a>
 ### Replacing Parameters In Translation Strings

-If you wish, you may define place-holders in your translation strings.
-All place-holders are prefixed with a `:`.
-For example, you may define a welcome message with a place-holder name:
+If you wish, you may define placeholders in your translation strings.
+All placeholders are prefixed with a `:`.
+For example, you may define a welcome message with a placeholder name:

     'welcome' => 'Welcome, :name',

-To replace the place-holders when retrieving a translation string, pass an array of replacements as the second argument to the `__` function:
+To replace the placeholders when retrieving a translation string, pass an array of replacements as the second argument to the `__` function:

     echo __('messages.welcome', ['name' => 'dayle']);

-If your place-holder contains all capital letters, or only has its first letter capitalized, the translated value will be capitalized accordingly:
+If your placeholder contains all capital letters, or only has its first letter capitalized, the translated value will be capitalized accordingly:

     'welcome' => 'Welcome, :NAME', // Welcome, DAYLE 'goodbye' => 'Goodbye, :Name', // Goodbye, Dayle